 - Area II Requirements (Minimum 3 hours PSYC 1101

 - Area IV requirements (Minimum 3 hours (Any Humanities based course)

-Program Information Sessions are offered throughout the school year.
+1. Program Information Sessions are offered throughout the school year.
 Prospective students must attend at least once.
 The Program hosts these information sessions to provide detailed information about the profession and the program itself.
 Prospective students will gain useful information regarding program costs, program requirements, program course information etc. The dates for information sessions will be posted.